stevenewsted/openshift-home-lab/README.md

 [jump]
 jump.domain.com
 ```
+These instructions assume you are installing a jump VM in addition to a master and node VMs.
+The install scripts for the jump are separate to allow you to skip the jump server if you choose to.

 ### 4. Edit env.sh

-When you look at the env.sh file, you'll notice that the MAC addresses are already set up for your VMs.
+When you look at the `env.sh` file, you'll notice that the MAC addresses are already set up for your VMs.
 You need to take those MACs and add them to the

   - DOMAIN - the domain name to use for the hosts (ie: domain.com)
   - MACADDRESS - MAC addresses for your VMs (be unique)